Paychex (NASDAQ:PAYX) Releases Earnings Results, Beats Estimates By $0.07 EPS

-Paychex (NASDAQ:PAYX) issued its quarterly earnings results on Tuesday.
-The business services provider reported $0.73 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.66 by $0.07, MarketWatch Earnings reports.
-The firm had revenue of $983.70 million for the quarter, compared to the consensus estimate of $956.30 million.
-Paychex had a net margin of 26.26% and a return on equity of 38.70%.
-The company’s revenue for the quarter was down .7% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $0.70 EPS.
+Paychex (NASDAQ:PAYX) announced its earnings results on Tuesday.
+The business services provider reported $0.73 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.66 by $0.07, MarketWatch Earnings reports.
+The business had revenue of $983.70 million during the quarter, compared to analyst estimates of $956.30 million.
+Paychex had a return on equity of 38.70% and a net margin of 26.26%.
+Paychex’s revenue for the quarter was down .7% compared to the same quarter last year.
+During the same period last year, the company earned $0.70 EPS.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, November 24th.
-Shareholders of record on Monday, November 2nd were paid a dividend of $0.62 per share.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, November 24th.
+Stockholders of record on Monday, November 2nd were paid a $0.62 dividend.
 The ex-dividend date of this dividend was Friday, October 30th.
-This represents a $2.48 dividend on an annualized basis and a yield of 2.63%.
-Paychex’s dividend payout ratio (DPR) is presently 82.67%.
+This represents a $2.48 annualized dividend and a dividend yield of 2.63%.
+Paychex’s dividend payout ratio is presently 82.67%.

-A number of research analysts have recently issued reports on PAYX shares.
-Wells Fargo & Company began coverage on shares of Paychex in a research report on Friday, December 18th.
-They issued an “overweight” rating and a $105.00 price target on the stock.
-Citigroup upgraded shares of Paychex from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $75.00 to $93.00 in a research note on Thursday, October 8th.
-BidaskClub upgraded shares of Paychex from a “buy” rating to a “strong-buy” rating in a research note on Monday, November 2nd.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Paychex from $75.00 to $81.00 and gave the company a “hold” rating in a research note on Wednesday, October 7th.
-Finally, Morgan Stanley lifted their price objective on shares of Paychex from $76.00 to $91.00 and gave the company an “equal weight” rating in a research note on Thursday.
-Two research analysts have rated the stock with a sell rating, eight have given a hold rating, two have given a buy rating and one has assigned a strong buy rating to the stock.
+Several research analysts recently issued reports on the company.
+BMO Capital Markets raised their target price on Paychex from $82.00 to $93.00 and gave the stock a “market perform” rating in a research report on Thursday.
+Deutsche Bank Aktiengesellschaft raised their target price on Paychex from $75.00 to $81.00 and gave the stock a “hold” rating in a research report on Wednesday, October 7th.
+BidaskClub raised Paychex from a “buy” rating to a “strong-buy” rating in a research report on Monday, November 2nd.
+Wells Fargo & Company started coverage on Paychex in a research report on Friday, December 18th.
+They set an “overweight” rating and a $105.00 target price for the company.
+Finally, Citigroup upgraded Paychex from a “neutral” rating to a “buy” rating and increased their price target for the stock from $75.00 to $93.00 in a report on Thursday, October 8th.
+Two equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating, two have assigned a buy rating and one has given a strong buy rating to the company.
 The company presently has an average rating of “Hold” and a consensus target price of $81.69.

 Paychex, Inc provides integrated human capital management solutions for human resources (HR), payroll, benefits, and insurance services for small- to medium-sized businesses in the United States and Europe.
 The company offers payroll processing services; payroll tax administration services; employee payment services; and regulatory compliance services, such as new-hire reporting and garnishment processing.